 - ensure navigation piles or buoys are not used as rounding marks

-- ensure temporary buoys or marks are not laid in channels or fairways except where written approval has been given by Roads and Maritime
+- ensure temporary buoys or marks are not laid in channels or fairways except where written approval has been given by Transport for NSW

-- ensure temporary buoys or marks are not laid before sunrise and are removed from navigable waters before sunset on any day except where written approval has been given by Roads and Maritime
+- ensure temporary buoys or marks are not laid before sunrise and are removed from navigable waters before sunset on any day except where written approval has been given by Transport for NSW

 - ensure all temporary buoys or marks display club identification marks, club pennant or other identifying club insignia

 - ensure participants do not navigate between moorings whilst participating in an event except when transiting to and from the event area

 - ensure participants maintain a minimum distance of 1 cable (185.2 metres) from all islands, headlands and charted hazards when operating in open waters

 - ensure participants maintain a minimum distance of 500m from the bow and 30 metres from the side or stern of any seagoing ship that is underway.

 Conducting an activity under this exemption indemnifies Transport for NSW from all liability associated with the exempt activity and releases Transport for NSW from any actions or proceedings of any nature that may be instituted in relation to the activity.

 Area specific conditions

 - within a 60 metre radius of the Coffs Harbour boat ramp entrance, and